JuliaGraphics/Colors.jl/README.md

 distinguishable_colors{T<:ColorValue}(n::Integer,seed::Vector{T})
 ```

-A seed color or array of seed colors may be provided to `distinguishable_colors`, and the remaining colors will be chosen to be maximally distinguishable from the seed colors and eachother.
+A seed color or array of seed colors may be provided to `distinguishable_colors`, and the remaining colors will be chosen to be maximally distinguishable from the seed colors and each other.

 ```julia
 distinguishable_colors{T<:ColorValue}(n::Integer, seed::Vector{T};